National-Digital-Twin/integration-architecture-documentation/DeveloperDocumentation/Deployment/deployment-aws.md

 ### Using Docker
 Required Software / Services
 * A user authentication service (like Cognito)
-* Docker and Docker Compose (to manage the [Secure Agent Graph](https://github.com/National-Digital-Twin/secure-agent-graph) app, [IA node Access](https://github.com/National-Digital-Twin/ianode-access/) app and the latest MongoDB image)
+* Docker and Docker Compose (to manage the [Secure Agent Graph](https://github.com/National-Digital-Twin/secure-agent-graph) app, [IA Node Access](https://github.com/National-Digital-Twin/ianode-access/) app and the latest MongoDB image)
 * Kafka service (which can be a managed service a Docker image)

 Optional List